alych9/alych9.github.io/index.md

 **My research interests include**

-* **Internal Brain State**: How fundamental cognitive brain states are encoded in the brain and how these internal states interactive with sensory inputs to elicit specific behaviors.
 * **Dynamic Neural Network**: Mechanisms of dynamic brain network and how cognition emerges in dynamic network.
 * **NeuroAI Research**: Study the brain to learn how to build artificial general intelligence.